alexgurr/react-conversation-form/README.md

 ## ToDo:

 - Expose icons and all configuration options through props (only subset currently supported)
-- Turn this into an NPM module (not yet initialised with package json)
 - Add build step for compiling to ES5 and for compiling SCSS to CSS
-- Add this to the NPM repo
 - Use the Conversational Form NPM module